Zack Short Player Props: Tigers vs. Twins

 Zack Short At The Plate

-- Short has three doubles, three home runs and seven walks while hitting .274.
+- Short is batting .271 with three doubles, four home runs and 10 walks.

-- Short has driven home a run in nine games this season (30.0%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on one occasion..
+- Short has had an RBI in 10 games this year (28.6%), including six multi-RBI outings (17.1%).
+He has also driven in three or more of his team's runs in two contests.

-- In six of 30 games this season, he has scored, including multiple runs once.
+- He has scored at least once seven times this year (20.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.